Viswesh-N/Viswesh-N/README.md

 - 🤔 I’m looking for help with ... -->

 I am a final year at IIT Kharagpur, pursuing my B.Tech in Electrical Engineering .
 I am currently working with Prof. Igor Gilitschenski on developing learning-based state estimation pipelines for the navigation of autonomous vehicles in unforseen environments, at theToronto Intelligent Systems Lab at UofT.
-You can find my past experiences at Experiences

 My research interests lie in multi-agent robotics, state estimation, and I am eager to apply reinforcement learning techniques to solve autonomous driving and other robotic tasks.